ItzRock/Hue-v3.0/README.md

    ```sh
    npm install
    ```
+## About the Repository
+- <a href="https://github.com/ItzRock/Hue-v3.0/tree/main/commands">commands</a> (Directory) Does what you would expect a commands folder to do; Stores all the command files/functions
+- <a href="https://github.com/ItzRock/Hue-v3.0/tree/main/events">events</a> (Directory) Stores the discord.js event handlers to be used on that specific event (The name of the file)
+- <a href="https://github.com/ItzRock/Hue-v3.0/tree/main/git%20only">git only</a> (Directory) Stores some github dependencies such as this documents header image
+- <a href="https://github.com/ItzRock/Hue-v3.0/tree/main/src">src</a> (Directory) Includes the interally used functions and configuration/database files
+- <a href="https://github.com/ItzRock/Hue-v3.0/blob/main/index.js">index.js</a> Main application

 <!-- LICENSE -->
 ## License

 Distributed under the Apache License 2.0 License.
-See `Git only\LICENSE` for more information.
+See `git only\LICENSE` for more information.